apmckinlay/natureapp/insects/gardspid.md

 habitat: [grassland,urban]
 keywords: [spider]
 ---
 Spiders have 8 legs and 2 body parts, unlike insects that have 6 legs, 3 body parts, and antennae.
-Garden Spiders have **colorful abdomens**.
-The **Yellow and Black Garden Spider** has a bold yellow and black pattern on its abdomen, while the **Banded Garden Spider** has striped legs.
+Garden Spiders have **colorful abdomens**. **Yellow and Black Garden Spiders** have a bold yellow and black pattern on their abdomen, while **Banded Garden Spiders** have striped legs.
 The females (.75-1.1 in long) are up to 3 times larger than the males.

 Garden Spiders are commonly found in gardens, fields, and farms where they build **circular, spoked webs**, often with a bold zigzag band of silk running through the center.
 They sit in the center of the web and wait for an insect to get trapped in the sticky silk.
 They then wrap the insect in silk and bite it to keep it still.